Posted on

 PayPal Subscriptions: Steps to set up recurring payments

 Now that we are clear on what subscriptions are, we need to know how to set them up.
-While there are many ways in which you can set up subscriptions, one that is universally accepted is through PayPal recurring payments.
+While there are many ways to set up subscriptions, one that is universally accepted is PayPal recurring payments.

-If you are unsure how to proceed with the configuration process, here is the step-by-step guide to set up your PayPal subscriptions.
+If you are unsure how to proceed with the configuration process, here is a step-by-step guide to set up your PayPal subscriptions.

 Step one: Enter subscription details